jewelsofthought/neshama/site/posts/tol/communities.md

 ## Creating the seeds

 We eat to feed the body.
 Food cannot feed the soul.
 It is then our relationship with the food that will feed the soul.
 Our affinity to it.
 So it is with everything that we interact act with.
-If we have a “soul- full” relationship with it, then it feeds our soul.
+If we have a "soul- full" relationship with it, then it feeds our soul.
 If not , then it goes to some other place... what that is we can speak of at another time.

 Commitment is to step into the physical reality that we live in.
 They define the lines, the limits, which form the foundations upon which our structures rely.
 Commitments used to be made with our word - we called them oaths and vows, when all a man had was his word.
-In fact creation begins with words “And He said... let there be light.”
+In fact creation begins with words "And He said... let there be light."

 Once we have commitment, we can begin building the Tree of Life, from whose fruit new life will be seeded.
 If we make a commitment to connecting with others who believe that every relationship is sacred.
 A sacredness that comes from the awareness of the Oneness of everything, expressed in knowing that everything is connected.
 That everything you do has consequences, and nothing exists in a vacuum.

 ## Temple

 At the centre of the community, it core, so to speak will be a space, which is designated as the Temple, and it is dedicated to Truth.
-It also carries the creed of “peace before truth”.
+It also carries the creed of "peace before truth".
 Speak only if necessary, maintaining essential silence.
 And if you speak, consider the effect of your words.
 But if you do speak, speak only the truth – or else pray instead for forgiveness and mercy.

 That is the centre, the pillar around which all will stand.